 Note: We purchased the 4-drawer Dottus shoe cabinet before being replaced by the 3-drawer model at The Container Store.
 Dottus makes several drawer configurations and finishes, and being such a great product from our experience, I’m not sure why the full product line isn’t available and in demand for the U.S. market.

 When placing high heel shoes in the upright position, the extra height catches the back of the cabinet when opening and closing the cabinet drawers.
 This can lead to the drawers getting jammed.

 Placing shoes with heels turned sideways, as shown, works better in my experience.

 Each drawer is 12.5″ deep and stores the following:

 - Two pairs of men’s dress shoes up to size 10, per drawer.

 - Two pairs of men’s sneakers up to size 11, per drawer.

 - Two pairs of women’s dress shoes with heels and one pair of flats, per drawer.

 What I don’t like

-However, the shoes remain secure inside each drawer, but if you’re like me and want things in perfect order, you may find yourself doing shoe alignment more times than you’d like.
+However, the shoes do stay inside each drawer, but if you’re like me – and want things in perfect order, you may find yourself aligning shoes more times than you’d like.